Skydiving is overly dangerous

 My landing will be hard after skydiving

 Many people think that landing a parachute will be a hard and fast experience but modern parachute designs mean that you can apply ‘brakes’ upon landing and land very, very softly with the minimum of impact on landing.

 Skydiving will hurt

-Many people think that when they open a parachute that the sudden ‘jolt’ from falling at 110mph to just 5mph will cause some kind of injury.
-This is another of the popular skydiving myths that simply isn't true.
+A common misconception is that many think that when opening a parachute the sudden ‘jolt’ from falling at 110mph (177 kmph) to just 5mph (8kmph) will cause some kind of injury.
+This simply isn't true.
 Modern parachute designs mean that the canopy opens gradually and the fall in speed is also gradual meaning you experience little or no jolt at all.

 I may land in a tree or in a lake after skydiving